 If your hives don’t fade after six weeks, your dermatologist categorizes them as chronic hives rather than acute hives.

-Hives always have some kind of trigger.
+Hives usually have some kind of trigger.
 Some common triggers include:

 Hives usually appear rapidly after the trigger, but it can take as long as a couple of hours for them to develop.

 Your Associated Skin Care Specialists dermatologist does a thorough skin exam to diagnose hives.
-If you are dealing with chronic hives, your dermatologist may also perform an allergy test, blood test, or skin biopsy to find out the trigger for your hives.
+If you are dealing with chronic hives, your dermatologist may also perform a blood test or skin biopsy to find out the trigger for your hives.

 Treatment of hives focuses on two things: immediate symptom relief and dealing with the hives trigger.
-For symptom relief, your dermatologist may prescribe topical corticosteroid or antibiotic creams or oral antihistamines.
+For symptom relief, your dermatologist may prescribe oral antihistamines or topical corticosteroids.
 For serious chronic hives, your dermatologist may prescribe XOLAIR® injections to help with itching and speed healing.

 Monitoring your diet and activities closely can help you find your hives triggers.
 You can work together with your dermatologist to make changes in your diet or lifestyle based on what kind of triggers you discover.